sColin16/pollz/README.md

 ### Prerequisites

-For the dev configuration, sqlite is used.
-If not already installed install it with
+For the dev configuration, postgresql and sqlite (only for testing) are used.
+If not already installed, install both with
 ```
-sudo apt-get install sqlite3
+sudo apt-get install sqlite postgresql
 ```
 or a similar command

-If you plan to use the dev instance within a virtualenv (which is recomended):
+If you plan to use the dev instance within a virtualenv (which is highly recomended):
 ```
 pip3 install virtualenv
 ```